ElinaBoman/lucias_dog_walk_AB/README.md

 - There will be a delete function for the user to delete price for each dog when the price has been paid.
 ***
 ## Data Model
+The walks and price information is stored in a Googel spread sheet.
+The worksheet contains two sheets, "walks" and "price".
+Inside the "walks" sheet information enterd by user is stored.
+This information is then used to calculate the price, and then store price information inside the "price" sheet.
+When information is imported from the worksheet, it reads as a List by dafault.
+To be abel to calculate walks and price information the List items are turned into integers instead of strings.

 ## Testing
 ### Following tests were carried out:
 - User inputs will be handled, if input value is incorrect this